Learning nonnegative matrix factorizations from compressed data: Introduction

 \subsection{Contributions and outline}

 The idea to make NMF problem scalable through randomized sketching was considered earlier. \emph{In Section~\ref{sec:lit}}, we review relevant related work.
 What was missing in the prior works is the crucial link between the algorithmic outcomes of compressed problems and their fitness for the original problem.
-Establishing such connection is challenging partially due to the limited theoretical guarantees for the convergence of NMF algorithms (which is essentially inevitable dues to the NP-hardness of the problem).
+Establishing such connection is challenging partially due to the limited theoretical guarantees for the convergence of NMF algorithms (which is essentially inevitable due to the NP-hardness of the problem).
 We approach this challenge in the following way: \emph{(1) we define the compressed problems such that we can provably compare their optimal solutions with the optimal solutions to the uncompressed problem, and (2) we propose efficient algorithms for these compressed problems.} Due to (1), this also means getting good solutions for the original problem.

-\emph{In Section~\ref{sec:compressed-problems}}, we formulate optimization problems which depend only on sketches, but whose optimal solutions approximately solve the original NMF problem.
+\revtwo{We note that popular and practically efficient algorithms to solve the NMF problem, such as multiplicative updates algorithm (MU) studied here, do not have strong convergence guarantees, neither on a standard NMF problem nor -- similarly -- on its compressed counterpart.
+Actually, both the algorithmic guarantees for the sketched and for the full NMF problem are developed similarly.
+Consecutively, the rigorous link between the compressed and full NMF is obtained in terms of the optimal values, not algorithmic outcomes. } \emph{In Section~\ref{sec:compressed-problems}}, we formulate optimization problems which depend only on sketches, but whose optimal solutions approximately solve the original NMF problem.
 In addition, these problems are formulated to be amenable for efficient solvers.
 We propose three types of such problems: (I) for two-sided row and column sketching, (II) for one-sided sketching with orthogonal data-adapted measurement matrices and (III) with approximately orthogonal (e.g., random) data-oblivious measurement matrices.

-The proposed compressed problem with row and column sketching is as follows
+The proposed compressed problem with row and column sketching is as follows: